Leo Lombard: AFL career

-Lombard was drafted to his hometown AFL club, the Gold Coast Suns, when they decided to match a pick 9 bid from St Kilda at the 2024 AFL draft.
-Following an early season shoulder injury setback, he made his AFL debut for the Suns at 18 years of age against Fremantle in round 12 of the 2025 AFL season.
-He kicked a memorable goal that evoked loud cheers from the home crowd at Carrara Stadium in his first outing as an AFL player.
+Lombard was drafted by his hometown AFL club, the Gold Coast Suns, after the club matched St Kilda's Pick No. 9 bid at the 2024 National Draft.
+Following an early-season shoulder injury, he made his AFL debut for the Suns against Fremantle in round 12 of the 2025 AFL season, becoming the first player of Cuban descent to compete in the AFL.
+He kicked a goal on debut at Carrara Stadium.